Group aiming to defund disinformation tries to drain Fox News of online advertising

 Even if the campaign is successful, it would not come anywhere close to kneecapping Fox.
 About 95% of Fox's profits come from its cable division, so sacrificing online ads would barely put a dent in the company financially.

 But Check My Ads staffers remain optimistic, saying the campaign is about more than depriving Fox of money.
-They maintain it is also focused on attacking Fox's legitimacy and stirring a larger advertising-wide conversation about who is financially supporting Fox.
+They maintain it is also focused on attacking Fox's legitimacy and stirring a larger advertising-wide conversation about who is financially supporting Fox, said the group's cofounder Nandini Jammi, who was also behind the social media activist organization Sleeping Giants.

-"We can do more than just complain and be sad and tweet and share with each other that we're sad about where Fox News has taken us as a country," said Check My Ads cofounder Nandini Jammi.
+"We can do more than just complain and be sad and tweet and share with each other that we're sad about where Fox News has taken us as a country," Jammi said.
 "We can actually fight back."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.